No matter what time of year it is, it’s always a good idea to set marketing goals.

 Getting more people to engage with your emails could mean more traffic to your website or blog, more registrants for your next event, or a greater number of people acting on an offer you send out.

 If you want to boost email engagement in the New Year, pay attention to these questions:

 - Am I providing a compelling reason to act?
 If people aren’t engaging with your emails, it may be because they aren’t connecting with the content you send out.
 Take some time to look through your click reports to see which links are getting the most attention.
 This is a great way to see what your readers are most interested in.
-You can also create separate email lists for people who click on a particular link and follow up with a more targeted email.
+You can also use click segmentation and create separate email lists for people who click on a particular link, and follow up with a more targeted email.

 4. Improve business results